-OT.Sens_Data_Conf The security objective OT.Sense_Data_Conf' Confidentiality of sensitive biometric reference data" is enforced by the Access Control SFP defined in FDP_ACC.1/TRM and FDP_ACF.1/TRM allowing the data of EF.DG3 and EF.DG4 only to be read by successfully authenticated Extended Inspection System being authorized by a valid certificate according FCS COP.1/SIG VER.
-The SFRs FIA UID.1/PACE and FIA UAU.1/PACE require the identification and authentication of the inspection systems.
-The SFR FIA UAU.5/PACE requires the successful Chip Authentication (CA) v.1 before any authentication attempt as Extended Inspection System.
-During the protected communication following the CA v.1 the reuse of authentication data is prevented by FIA UAU.4/PACE.
-The SFR FIA UAU.6/EAC and FDP UCT.1/TRM requires the confidentiality protection of the transmitted data after Chip Authentication v.1 by means of secure messaging implemented by the cryptographic functions according to FCS_RND.1 (for the generation of the terminal authentication challenge), FCS_CKM.1/CA (for the generation of shared secret and for the derivation of the new session keys), and FCS_COP.1/CA_ENC and FCS COP.1/CA MAC for the ENC MAC Mode secure messaging.
-The session keys are destroyed according to FCS CKM.4 after use.
-The SFR FMT_MTD.1/CAPK and FMT_MTD.1/KEY_READ requires that the Chip Authentication Key cannot be written unauthorized or read afterwards.
-The SFR FMT_MTD.1/AAPK and FMT_MTD.1/KEY_READ requires that the Active Authentication Key cannot be written unauthorized or read afterwards.
-To allow a verification of the certificate chain as in FMT MTD.3 the CVCA's public key and certificate as well as the current date are written or update by authorized identified role as of FMT_MTD.1/CVCA_INI, FMT MTD.1/CVCA UPD and FMT MTD.1/DATE.
+OT.Sens\Data\Conf The objective OT.Sense Data Conf" security Confidentiality of sensitive biometric reference data" is enforced by the Access Control SFP defined in FDP\ACC.1/TRM and FDP\ACF.1/TRM allowing the data of EF.DG3 and EF.DG4 only to be read by successfully authenticated Extended Inspection System being authorized by a valid certificate according FCS COP.1/SIG VER.
+The SFRs FIA UID.1/PACE and FIA UAU.1/PACE (FIA\UID.1/PACE\CAM and FIA\UAU.1/PACE\CAM for PACE CAM) require the identification and authentication of the inspection systems.
+The SFR FIA UAU.5/PACE requires the successful Chip Authentication (CA) v.1 before System authentication attempt as Extended Inspection FIA\UAU.5/PACE\CAM for PACE CAM).
+During the protected communication following the CA v.1 the reuse of authentication data is prevented by FIA\UAU.4/PACE (FIA\UAU.4/PACE\CAM for PACE CAM).
+SFR FIA UAU.6/EAC and FDP UCT.1/TRM requires the confidentiality protection of the transmitted data after Chip Authentication v.1 by means of secure messaging implemented by the cryptographic functions according to FCS\RND.1 (for the generation of the terminal authentication challenge), FCS CKM.1/CA (for the generation of shared secret and for the derivation of the new session keys), and FCS\COP.1/CA\ENC and FCS\COP.1/CA\MAC for the ENC\MAC\Mode secure messaging.
+The session keys are destroyed according to FCS\CKM.4 after use.
+The SFR FMT\MTD.1/CAPK and FMT MTD.1/KEY READ requires that the Chip Authentication Key cannot be written unauthorized or read afterwards.
+The SFR FMT MTD.1/AAPK and FMT MTD.1/KEY READ requires that the Active Authentication Key cannot be afterwards. written unauthorized read The or FMT\MTD.1/PACE\CAM\KEY\WRITE and FMT\MTD.1/PACE\CAM\KEY\READ requires that the modular invert of the CA key cannot be written unauthorized or read afterwards.
+To allow a verification of the certificate chain as in FMT\MTD.3 the CVCA's public key and certificate as well as the current date are written or update by authorized identified role as of FMT\MTD.1/CVCA\INI, FMT\MTD.1/CVCA\UPD and FMT\MTD.1/DATE.